danielharrell/does_music_move/does_music_move.md

 scale are discrete.

-Of course, we may not know the names for those places in a scale, or even have any explicit conception of a musical scale, to identify the change of place we hear in the melody.
-But this possibility is only more evidence of how much sense the space of musical movement can make, without the need for any theory to justify it.
-And it reflects the striking fact that we can develop an altogether discerning musical ear while remaining all but illiterate about what we hear.
+Of course, we may not know the names for those places, or even have any conception of a musical scale, to identify the change of place we hear in the melody.
+But this possibility is only more evidence of how much sense the space of musical movement can make in its own terms, without the need for any theory to justify it.
+And it reflects a striking fact about what it means to understand music.
+For we can develop an altogether discerning musical ear, while remaining all but illiterate about what we hear.
 What is more, becoming literate about what we hear, by studying the theory we have for the space of musical movement, underlines the sense it makes even without such a theory.
 For this theory depends on a topography more discovered than invented, and in the discovery, more inhabited than observed.

 What I mean by this inhabitance can be clarified if we take a closer look at the terms I used for the melody in the example above.
-Even the way I identified its first two pitches by note---middle C and the G a fifth above---depends on a classification informed by two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
+Even the way I identified its first two pitches by note---middle C and the G a fifth above---depends on two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
 The first such fact is that we hear a difference in pitch, whereby